FazrinNugraha/FazrinNugraha/README.md

 # Hi 👋, I'm Muhamad Fazrin Nugraha

-🎓 **Computer Science Student | Full-Stack Enthusiast** 💡 Growing as a developer by building, breaking, and learning from every project.
+🎓 **Computer Science Student | Full-Stack Enthusiast** 💡 Growing as a developer by building, coding, and learning from every project.

 ---